 Experience & Event Design - Curation

-Curated by Sylvia Dreaver, Mistawasis First Nation, MASSIVart was honored to produce, design, and program the stunning event devoted to Indigenous art.
+Curated by Sylvia Dreaver, a member of the Mistawasis First Nation, MASSIVart was honoured to produce, design, and program the stunning event devoted to Indigenous art.
 With the collaborative support of Mariah Meawasige and Dawn Saunders Dahl, the evening provided an opportunity for KPMG’s alumni and Indigenous artists to connect, learn, and establish a dialogue on the importance of Indigenous storytelling and artistic practices.

-The evening reception was rounded out by music selection from Deejay Jams, cedar infused teas from Chef Paul Owl of Tree Tea Brewing (with art from Rhonda Snowl), and a ceremony lead by Elder Bluewater welcome to guests.
+The evening reception was rounded out by a music selection from Deejay Jams, cedar-infused teas from Chef Paul Owl of Tree Tea Brewing (with art from Rhonda Snowl), and a ceremony led by Elder Bluewater welcome to guests.

 To build prosperity for future generations, art sales from the evening will be matched by the KPMG Foundation to fund scholarships for Indigenous students at The Ontario College of Art and Design.

 Independent artists in the exhibition included the following photographers, digital media artists, illustrators, painters, and new media artists; Tracey Metallic, Barry Pottle, Claude Latour, Alexis Nanibush Pamajewong, Laura Grier, Jobena Petonoquot, Morningstar Designs, Meky Ottawa, Kaya DaKosta, Joshua Pawis-Steckley, Kaiatanoron Dumoulin Bush, Emily Kewageshig, Aedan Corey, Hotdog Water, Candace Twance, Nishina Loft, and Terry Awasish.